samvera/questioning_authority/README.md

     rails generate qa:local:tables
     rake db:migrate

+  **Note: If you are using MYSQL as your database use the MSQL database generator instead**

+    rails generate qa:local:tables:mysql
+    rake db:migrate

 This will create two tables/models Qa::LocalAuthority and Qa::LocalAuthorityEntry.
 You can then add terms to each:

     language_auth = Qa::LocalAuthority.find_or_create_by(name: 'language')